 Canton in St. Lawrence County, New York — The American Northeast (Mid-Atlantic)

 Location.
-44° 35.733′ N, 75° 10.101′ W. Marker is in Canton, New York, in St. Lawrence County.
-Marker is on East Main Street (U.S. 11) 0.1 miles east of Park Street (County Route 27), on the right when traveling east.
-Marker is in Canton Village Park.
+44° 35.529′ N, 75° 10.18′ W. Marker is in Canton, New York, in St. Lawrence County.
+Marker is at the intersection of Miner Street and West Street, on the left when traveling south on Miner Street.
+Marker is on an obelisk in a cemetery.
 Touch for map.
 Marker is in this post office area: Canton NY 13617, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on November 22, 2014, by Anton Schwarzmueller of Wilson, New York.
-This page has been viewed 368 times since then and 16 times this year.
-Photos: 1, 2, 3, 4, 5, 6, 7. submitted on November 22, 2014, by Anton Schwarzmueller of Wilson, New York. • Bill Pfingsten was the editor who published this page.
+This page was last revised on November 28, 2019.
+It was originally submitted on November 22, 2014, by Anton Schwarzmueller of Wilson, New York.
+This page has been viewed 263 times since then and 5 times this year.
+Photos: 1, 2, 3. submitted on November 22, 2014, by Anton Schwarzmueller of Wilson, New York. • Bill Pfingsten was the editor who published this page.